Mandip34/Image_Captioning/README.md

 # Image_Captioning

 ### This project is made to caption various types of images.
-The goal of making this project is to make the process of image ### search/recognition easy by first converting it to a sentence.
+### The goal of making this project is to make process of image search/recognition easy by first converting it to a sentence.

 ### Examples: